lennartschaeffer/lennartschaeffer/README.md

 # Hi, I'm Lennart Schaeffer! 👋

 ## 💻 About Me
 I'm a **Third Year Computer Science student at Dalhousie University** with a strong interest in **Full-stack Software Development, AI/ML, and Cloud Technologies**.
-I love learning new things and building apps related to my interests.
+I love learning new things and building apps to solve problems, or anything related to my interests.

 ## 🛠️ Tech Stack